Median Income

 Crime Rates: Pierce vs U.S. Average (per 100,000)

-Pierce has an average annual temperature of 44°F (6°C).
+Pierce has a cool climate with an average annual temperature of 44°F (6°C).
 Winters average 27°F in January while summers reach 64°F in July.
-Annual precipitation is 43.1 inches.
+The area gets 240 sunny days per year, above the national average.
+Annual precipitation totals 43.1 inches.
+The area receives 113.6 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 33.
+The city sits at an elevation of 3,291 feet.

 Temperature